ar-io/ar-io-ant-registry-process/docs/madr/1-initial.md

 # An event driven ANT registration system in AO to optimize ANT listings by access role

 - Status: accepted
-- Deciders: [Dylan], [Ariel], [Phil]
+- Approvers: [Dylan], [Ariel], [Phil]
 - Date: 2024-07-22
 - Authors: [Atticus], [Dylan], [Ariel], [Phil]

 ## Context and Problem Statement

-Listing all ANTs registered to ArNS names and owned by a specific owner or owners becomes more computationally expensive as more ArNS names are registered.
+Listing all ANTs registered to [ArNS] names and owned by a specific owner or owners becomes more computationally expensive as more ArNS names are registered.
-Additionally, its computationally infeasible to find ANTs not registered to an ArNS.
-GraphQL-based approaches cannot currently support either of these scenarios.
+Additionally, it is difficult to find ANTs not registered to an registered ArNS name using existing ecosystem tools (Graphql, Gateways, ao.link, etc.)

-We need to provide owner-based lookups that perform better than O(N).

-This is done both on the client side via [AoConnect], or as inter-process communication (like in the [ArNS Resolver](#arns-resolver)).
+Ultimately, a permissionless and efficient data store of ANT ownership for ArNS-affiliated client applications (e.g., Arconnect, arns.app, BazAR, etc.) would improve the discoverability, extensibility, and usability of ANTs.

 ### Additional Background

-The ArNS AO Process is responsible for recording which ANTs are registered to each ArNS name.
+The [IO/AO Network Process] is responsible for recording which ANTs are registered to each ArNS name.
 It does not store or track additional information about the owner of the ANT.
 This reduces the amount of state managed, providing more concurrency in the operations in the overall name system's design, (e.g. individual ANT's activities do not impact performance of the ArNS Process).

 The downside of this separation is that listing all the ANTs for any owner is